dh4u/bootcamp-connect-four/README.md

 ![](/public/ConnectFour.png)

-This project was for the Full Stack Developer bootcamp I did.
+This project was a capstone for the Web Development Essentials track of the Full Stack Developer bootcamp I did.

 ## The assignment